DynamischerElefant/esp-data-module/README.md

 - communication via ESPNOW
 - public broadcasting as default (no complicated setup required)
 - data is transmitted as struct: Default is float data, but the struct can easily be changed
-- the struct contains the measurements and their lables
+- the struct contains the measurements and their lables, Caution: every measurement label (name) can be used **only once**
 - ESPNOW in combination with WiFi functionality makes receiver unreliable (potential fix: BLE?)

 ## Data Collection Module and Forwarding/Upload (2 -> 3)